 Strengths of SAFe:

 - Enables more effective collaboration of cross-functional teams.

 - Delivers cross-departmental transparency across all aspects of a project.

 - Ensures all processes within projects align with top-line business goals.

 - Can require significant upfront planning and definition of processes.
 Some experienced Agile practitioners view SAFe as not pure Agile.

 - SAFe is very much top-down rather than driven more by a team-led perspective.

 Should You Use Scaled Agile Framework?

 If your business is only just starting to use Agile, SAFe is ideal for helping this transition and giving you a robust framework within which you can operate.

-However, if you're already practising Agile and have confidence and experience in doing so, you may find SAFe to be too prescriptive and constraining to your processes.
+However, if you're already practicing Agile and have confidence and experience in doing so, you may find SAFe to be too prescriptive and constraining to your processes.
 In this case, you may be better off transitioning to a framework like Disciplined Agile (DA).
-DA and similar frameworks rely on your business having a full understanding of Agile but give you the flexibility to customise processes as you see fit.
+DA and similar frameworks rely on your business having a full understanding of Agile but give you the flexibility to customize processes as you see fit.